ambonvik/cimba/README.md

     by the one-liner ``meson test -C build`` from the terminal command line.

-  * Cimba is compatible with sanitizers for undefined behavior (UBSan), memory address safety (ASan), and thread safety (TSan).
+  * Cimba is compatible with sanitizers for undefined behavior (UBSan), memory address safety (ASan), thread safety (TSan), and memory leaks (LeakSan).
 These sanitizers are executed automatically as GitHub runners on every push to the repository as public verification of our reliability claim, right here: https://github.com/ambonvik/cimba/actions